 Please note HSBC do not currently offer an innovative finance ISA, or a lifetime ISA.

 Teaching your children to get into the habit of saving can be a useful skill for later in life and opening a children’s saving account can give them somewhere to keep their money.

 This stands for Annual Equivalent Rate.
 It shows what the interest rate would be before any tax deductions if interest was paid and compounded each year.

-With some accounts you have to let the bank know in advance if you want to take your money out, and pay a penalty or lose interest payments if you withdraw money immediately.
+With some accounts you have to let the bank know in advance if you want to take your money out.
+You could pay a penalty, or lose interest payments if you withdraw money immediately.
 It's wise to check the notice period required before you open a savings account.